Contact Info

 Apply the motion sensor data

-To apply the motion data to your soundings during the post processing of the raw data, all you have to do is to make sure the motion sensor configuration has been abled as discussed in the "Motion Sensor Calibration" paragraph above.
+To apply the motion data to your soundings during the post-processing of the raw data, make sure the motion sensor configuration has been enabled as discussed in the "Motion Sensor Calibration" paragraph above.
 During this process you will also be able to filter the pitch and roll data, apply additional offsets or to reverse the directions of the axes.

 After generating the soundings, you can check the soundings by right clicking a ping in the map display and selecting the "Edit Sounding Data" option.
 The interpolated heave, pitch and roll values used to calculate the new depth and sounding position are displayed.
 The heave is expressed in vertical units while the pitch and roll values are always in degrees.